Hunterganhs/Travelers-Backpack/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: furness
-about: Suggest an idea for this project
+about: add a furness to the backpack
 title: ''
 labels: ''
 assignees: ''